Skip to Content

 • dependents and beneficiaries of current and former employees, owners, directors, and officers about whom the Company collects and processes Personal Information.

 “PERSONAL INFORMATION” means information (whether stored electronically or in paper based filing systems) relating to a living individual who can be identified from that data (or from that data and other information in our possession).
+Personal Information can be factual (such as a name, address, date of birth, Social Security number or driver’s license number), Sensitive Personal Information as described below, or it can be an opinion (such as a performance appraisal).
+It can even include a simple e-mail address.
 The categories of Personal Information as defined by the California Consumer Privacy Act of 2018 (“CCPA”) that pertain to this Policy include:

-OTHER DATA1Financial information, medical information, health insurance information
+OTHER DATA1Financial information, medical information, health insurance information, signature, physical characteristics or description, telephone number, geolocation

 INTERNET ACTIVITYBrowsing history, search history, IP address, website interactions